31 Perennial Flowers For Shaded Gardens With Limited Sun

 Columbines are easy to grow, and have beautiful blooms.

-Attract pollinators to your shade garden with Columbine flowers.
-Columbines create uniquely shaped blooms that come in a plethora of colors, including white, pink, red, yellow, and purple.
-It grows in zones 3 through 8 and is usually around two feet tall.
+Attract pollinators to your shade garden with columbine.
+These perennials bloom uniquely shaped flowers that come in a plethora of colors, including white, pink, red, yellow, blue, and purple.
+They thrive in zones 3 through 8 and generally top out around two feet tall.

-Columbine does well in sun or partial shade, but it does not do well in poorly drained or overly dry soil.
-By adding some mulch to this plant, you can help a lot with its drainage.
-You can easily start columbines from seed.
+Columbine does well in sun or partial shade, but it does not do well in poorly drained soil.
+Amend heavier soils with compost to improve drainage.
+Columbines are easy to start from seed, as long as they are given the appropriate cold stratification period.

 Corydalis